Special Needs School

-OCHO believes that all children, irrespective of nationality, age, gender or ability, should enjoy a free and appropriate education without discrimination of any kind.
-Therefore, OCHO has teamed up with the municipality of Atima to make our next dream come true: the building of a school for children with developmental disabilities in Honduras.
+OCHO believes that all children, irrespective of nationality, age, gender, or ability, should enjoy a free and appropriate education without discrimination of any kind.

-Listen to Oscar, one of the children who attends the program at Abriendo Puertas.
-He express his gratitude about the work that OCHO brings to Atima:
+Listen to Oscar, one of the children who receives services at CRIC-OCHO.
+He expresses his gratitude about the work that OCHO brings to Atima: